macleginn/bivaltyp/content/languages/descriptions/Assyrian_Neo_Aramaic.md

 ![S.S.'s photo]({{ site_url_j }}/images/Say.jpg "S.S.'s photo")

 The data were gathered in {{ data_collection_year }} in Urmiya, Krasnodar Krai, Russia.
 The Russian version of the questionnaire was used for elicitation.
+Data collection was supported by a grant from the Russian Foundation for Basic Research: “Documentation of Northeastern Neo-Aramaic spoken in Russia”, grant No. 20-012-00312.

 ## How to cite
 > Say, Sergey. {{ last_database_release_year }}.
 Bivalent patterns in {{ language_external}}.